What is a plug-in hybrid car?

 While regular hybrid cars tend to be more expensive to buy than their petrol-powered equivalents, the same is even more true of plug-in hybrids.
 Much of the increased cost is due to a more powerful, higher-capacity or more advanced battery than those used in regular hybrids.
 There’s also extra equipment required for charging directly from the mains and there may be higher manufacturing costs to produce the car in the first place.
 This means that the added technology and complexity of a plug-in hybrid will usually make it more expensive to buy than a normal hybrid.

 It’s worth remembering, though, that you’ll need access to a mains supply or fast charger close to where you regularly park in order to charge your plug-in hybrid.
 Although the national electric car charging infrastructure is rapidly expanding, you may find overnight or daytime charging tricky to achieve if you find it difficult to park outside your house or office for more than a couple of hours, and even trickier if you live in a flat without the right infrastructure in place.
+Read our complete guide to charging without a driveway for ways to work around this.

 Plug-in hybrids may also be slightly compromised where practicality is concerned in comparison to their conventional counterparts.
 This is because the large battery pack is usually placed below the boot floor, affecting boot space.

-Plug-in hybrids: range
+Plug-in hybrids: electric-driving range

 Just how far a plug-in hybrid car can travel – known as its range – in electric-vehicle (EV) mode alone varies from car to car.
 However, with the option to fully charge the battery from a mains supply before you embark on your journey, you’ll be able to drive further than in a regular hybrid before the battery needs topping up, either from the engine cutting in or when you next plug it into a mains supply.